nmeisenzahl/devsecops-25/README.md

-# devsecops-25
+# DevSecOps Demo

+This repo contains a demo application to showcase some DevSecOps practices.
+Therefore this repo contains some antipatterns!

-### Instructions to Build, Configure, and Run the Application
+### Demo Application

 #### Prerequisites
-- Golang 1.16 or later
+- Golang
-- Docker
+- Docker (or similar container runtime)
+- Azure CLI
-- Azure account with an Azure SQL Database and User-assigned Managed Identity
+- Azure subscription with an Azure SQL Database

-#### Steps
+#### Build and Run the Application

 1. **Clone the repository:**
    ```sh